ella-TAS/bread-game/README.md

 # Project
 Created for compsci class 2022
-Made by Ella and Poffel in collaboration with Isabelle, Sarah and Anna
+Made by Ella and Poffel in collaboration with Isabelle and Sarah

 # Credits
 Code: Ella and Poffel